Sudharshan-07/Linux/Interrupts-Part_4.md

 #### IRQ domain API:

 GIC driver, GPIO driver, and MAX7325 driver all use IRQ domain API to represent those drivers as interrupt controllers.
 Let's look at how it's done in the MAX732x driver.
-It was added in this commit.
-It's easy to figure out how it works by reading IRQ domain documentation and looking at this commit.
-The most interesting part of that commit is this line (in max732x_irq_handler()):
+The most interesting part of that is the below function call in the max732x_irq_handler() irq handler function:

 ```
 handle_nested_irq(irq_find_mapping(chip->gpio_chip.irqdomain, level));